neillturner/flux-examples/README.md

 I have not been able to get the supplied runner images to work:
 - https://hub.docker.com/r/summerwind/actions-runner
 - https://hub.docker.com/r/summerwind/actions-runner-dind

-and generally they don't meet your specific requirements for its necessary to build your own runner docker image.
+and generally they don't meet your specific requirements so it is necessary to build your own runner docker image.
 See:
 - https://github.com/ministryofjustice/docker-github-actions-runner
 - https://github.com/myoung34/docker-github-actions-runner